mitmedialab/sar_opal_sender/README.md

 -u \[SET\_ME\_UP\], --setup\_scene \[SET\_ME\_UP\]
 set up initial game scene for social stories game

+## Commands for Storybook App
+--storybook_selection [story name]
+pass a valid story name to load the story to the app

+--storybook_page_next "next"
+pass "next" to go to the next story page on the app

+--storybook_page_prev "prev"
+pass "prev" to go to the previous story page on the app

+--storybook_page_buttons \[show,s,hide,h]
+either show or hide flip bottuns

+--touch [enable,e,disable,d]
+either enable or disable the touch feature on the app

 ## JSON config files

 Several example config files are included here.
 Each file should contain one